 Although maple and oak are both hardwoods, the trees differ vastly from each other.
-Maple is a pale, hardwood with an extremely tight and even grain.
-You can get soft and hard varieties of maple.
+Maple is a pale hardwood with an extremely tight and even grain, there are are soft and hard varieties of maple.
 Oakwood is heavy, long-lasting, and considerably more durable and expensive than maple.
 Often the choice between the two comes to aesthetics.

 Maple vs. Oak